What You Need To Know About Biodiesel

-To Use Biodiesel You Need...a Diesel Though they have long been the de facto standard in Europe, diesel-powered passenger vehicles represented just 8 percent of U.S. vehicle sales in 2007, according to Edmunds data.
-Part of this disparity is due to Americans' memories of the rattling engines, belching tailpipes and cold starts of '70s-era diesels.
+Though they have long been the de facto standard in Europe, diesel-powered passenger vehicles represented just 1 percent of U.S. passenger vehicle sales in 2012, according to Edmunds.com data.
+Part of this disparity is due to Americans' memories of the rattling engines, belching tailpipes and cold starts of '70s-era diesel vehicles.

-But thanks to the Environmental Protection Agency's National Clean Diesel Campaign, technologically advanced diesels are now being produced to meet new, strict emission standards and eliminate those headaches.
+But thanks to the Environmental Protection Agency's National Clean Diesel Campaign, technologically advanced diesels are now being produced to meet new, strict emissions standards and eliminate those headaches.

-(Mostly) Better for the Environment There are numerous environmental benefits to using biodiesel, even in a blended form, over petroleum diesel fuel, although some of the environmental benefits are dependent on how the fuel is produced.
-Biodiesel is both non-toxic and biodegradable.
-It is nearly free of sulfur and carcinogenic benzene — two of the components of petroleum diesel that the EPA and state emissions boards regulated due to environmental and health concerns.
+There are numerous environmental benefits to using biodiesel, even in a blended form, although some are dependent on how the fuel is produced.
+Biodiesel is nontoxic and biodegradable, and it is nearly free of sulfur and carcinogenic benzene, which are two of the components of petroleum diesel that the EPA and state emissions boards regulate due to environmental and health concerns.